apache/spark/docs/sql-data-sources-jdbc.md

   <tr>
     <td><code>url</code></td>
     <td>
-      The JDBC URL to connect to.
+      The JDBC URL of the form <code>jdbc:subprotocol:subname</code> to connect to.
 The source-specific connection properties may be specified in the URL. e.g., <code>jdbc:postgresql://localhost/test?user=fred&password=secret</code>
     </td>
   </tr>